AI Image Upscaler for Product Photos — Up to 8K

 Will upscaling change the appearance of materials or finishes?

-No. The upscaling process is designed to enhance detail without altering the visual characteristics of materials, finishes, or colours.
+No. The upscaling process enhances detail without altering the visual characteristics of materials, finishes, or colours.
+Product geometry and proportions remain unchanged.
+For more on preserving product fidelity, see keeping AI images product-accurate.

-What resolution should I use for ecommerce versus print?
+What resolution should I target for ecommerce versus print?

-Ecommerce typically requires 1000–2000px on the longest edge.
+Ecommerce typically requires 1000 to 2000px on the longest edge.
 Print requires 300 DPI at the final output size, often 3000px or higher depending on format.
+Two upscale passes from a 1000px source gets you to 4000px, which covers most print requirements.

 Can entire image libraries be upscaled in bulk?